 Dr. Abdulqahir Qamar spoke about the great acceptance and reputation that the Academy enjoys in the Muslim world and among Muslim societies.
 He added that Family Watch International shares many values and objectives with the Academy regarding the importance and prestige of the family institution and the need to preserve and protect it.
 Mr. Mohammed Walid Al-Idrisi reiterated the same and once again welcomed the guests of the Academy.

-Dr. Alhagi Mantah Drammeh spoke about the importance of the family institution, as the Academy has established an independent department called the Department of Family, Women, Children, and the Elderly, and appointed a director for this department, Mrs. Sarah Amjad Hussein, who was on personal leave during their visit.
-Dr. Alhagi Mantah noted that the Academy plans to organize a series of seminars and conferences to discuss many family-related issues and calamities in the coming months and suggested on this occasion that the delegation and the Academy could work together in areas of common interest after the conclusion of an MoU.
+Dr. Hajj Manta Dramai informed spoke about the importance and interest of the family institution, as the Academy has established an independent department called the Department of Family, Women, Children, and the Elderly, and appointed a director for this department, Mrs. Sarah Amjad Hussein, who was on personal leave during their visit.
+Dr. Hajj Manta noted that the Academy plans to organize a series of seminars and conferences to discuss many family-related issues and calamities in the coming months and suggested on this occasion that the delegation and the Academy could work together in areas of common interest after the conclusion of an MoU.

 For her part, the President of Family Watch International, Dr. Sharon Slater, thanked the Academy for the warm welcome and the opportunity to visit the Academy in order to learn more about the Academy’s expertise in dealing with issues and topics related to the family institution, and to discuss the establishment of cooperative relations with the Academy in improving the family’s foundations and preserving its values.
 She added that her organization would be honored to cooperate with the Academy in areas of common interest.
 She also stated that her organization works to protect and strengthen the family as the basic unit and building block of society, and that it monitors and reports on policy and research developments related to the new cultural, social, and legal dynamics affecting children and the family.

-At the end of the meeting, Mr. Al-Riyahi reiterated his thanks to the delegation for their visit and expressed the Academy’s will to strengthen cooperation between both sides.
+At the end of the meeting, Mr. Al-Riyahi reiterated his thanks to the delegation for their visit and expressed its will to strengthen cooperation between the two organizations.
 Dr. Slater expressed her sincere gratitude to the Academy, hoping to sign an MoU with the Academy in the near future.
 Both parties exchanged commemorative souvenirs.